 How to enchant axes in Minecraft

-How to enchant an axe in Minecraft
+How to enchant Minecraft Axes

-• Craft an Enchantment Table and use your experience points.
+- Craft an Enchantment Table and use your experience points.
 You need to collect 4 Obsidian, 2 Minecraft diamonds, and 1 Book in order to make one Enchantment Table.
 You also need some Lapis Lazuli (one to three pieces, depending on enchantment level) as fuel.
-The maximum enchantment level you can reach depends on how much experience you have, and how many Bookshelves you placed.
+The maximum enchantment level you can reach depends on how much experience you have and how many Bookshelves you placed.

-• If you want to increase the maximum axe enchantment level you can reach with the Enchantment Table, you need to surround it with Bookshelves.
+- If you want to increase the maximum axe enchantment level you can reach with the Enchantment Table, you need to surround it with Bookshelves.
 Do make sure to leave one block of air between a Bookshelf and the Enchantment Table.
 A total of 15 Bookshelves will get you to the maximum enchantment level of 30.
 To craft your first Bookshelf, you need 3 Books and 6 Wood Planks (any type).

-• Craft an Anvil and use Enchanted Books.
+- Craft an Anvil and use Enchanted Books.
 You need 4 Iron Ingots and 3 Blocks of Iron to create one Anvil.
 Although the Anvil is relatively easy to craft, Enchanted Books can be hard to get.
 Search every temple, dungeon, and ruin you encounter to increase your chances of finding one!
 You can also get them from trading, fishing, or enemy drops.

 Note that some axe enchantments can only be created using the Anvil.
 This is the case for all the combat-based enchantments (Smite, Sharpness, and Bane of the Arthropods), as well as Mending and Curse of Vanishing.
 In the case of the latter, it’s actually a good thing you can’t get it from the Enchantment Table.

-How to get more Minecraft axe enchantments
+How to add more axe enchantments in Minecraft

 Why stick with one axe enchantment if you can have two?
 You may have already noticed that you can only use unenchanted axes on the Enchantment Table.
 However, you can merge two enchanted axes using the Anvil to combine the enchantment sets, repairing one axe by destroying the other.
 Do keep in mind that both items need to be the same type (for example: two iron axes).
 You can also use an axe and an Enchanted Book instead.